Jannael/DevSync/src/docs/model/README.md

 > [!IMPORTANT]
 > A model fn does not necessarily has to make only one query, in order to keep the data sync it can make as much queries as needed.

-Example when you are deleting a user and this user belongs to a group, the model fn delete user have to be able to remove, the user from the groups, with a single model fn, putting less work on functions
+Example when you are deleting a user and this user belongs to a group, the model fn delete user have to be able to remove, the user from the groups, with a single model fn, putting less work on the service

 ### Different uses
 > [!IMPORTANT]